MaryEDeignan/Final_Project/README.md

 ```python
 pip install -r requirements.txt
 ```
-4. Deactivate the environemnt when you finish working on this project.
+4. Deactivate the environment when you finish working on this project.
 ```python
 deactivate
 ```